masoncfrancis/masons-guides/nyc/airport.md

 Manhattan.
 If you're at the Howard Beach station, you'll need to follow signs for the ![A train logo](img/a.png) train going towards
 Brooklyn and Manhattan.

+TODO add J and Z trains to Jamaica

 To go back to JFK, you'll need to make sure to get back off the subway and onto the AirTrain at either Howard Beach or Jamaica stations.
 It doesn't matter which one you choose if you're going to the airport.